exercism/website-copy/tracks/typescript/exercises/two-fer/mentoring.md

 with a few exceptions where you may be lenient:

 - a student uses CommonJS style `module.exports`
-- a student does omitted the return type `: string`
+- a student omitted the return type `: string`
 - a student omitted the parameter type `: string`

 In all these cases, suggest they make a change (e.g. use ES6 style exports),